 I was fresh out of high school working a warehouse job when two of my friends told me they were having their CD release show for their new album Throwing Myself, up in their hometown of Atlanta on a Saturday that I was unfortunately working.
 When the day finally came the FOMO took over and in the last hour I did what an irresponsible teenager would and quit on the spot and walked out of my job just in time to catch a ride up to Atlanta from Tampa.

-That’s what I love about live music and that’s what that show engrained in me forever as a fan and artist.
-That show impacted me in a way I never knew or appreciated till years later and I am forever grateful I took the risk of losing a job I didn’t enjoy, and spending money I shouldn’t have spent to go see there.—Grant Brandell
+For me, Iโd rather watch an artist or band risk the perfection of replicating their recorded music live to try and connect and create moments with the audience at the sacrifice of hitting a wrong note or not being perfectly in-tune every second, or a voice cracking.Thatโs what I love about live music and thatโs what that show engrained in me forever as a fan and artist.
+That show impacted me in a way I never knew or appreciated till years later and I am forever grateful I took the risk of losing a job I didnโt enjoy, and spending money I shouldnโt have spent to go see there.โGrant Brandell

 Subscribe to Creative Loafing newsletters.